 It will delete the container instantly.
 However, all your files and configurations in this container will also be deleted.
 So, make sure to move them elsewhere if you need them in the near future.

 Docker also allows users to kill a running container.
 The difference between stopping a container and killing one is quite subtle, at least in Docker.
 When you use docker stop, it first terminates the processes running inside the container and then terminates the container.

 $ docker kill CONTAINER_ID

 However, the docker kill command kills the entire container process running in the host machine.
 This may lead to unwanted misconfiguration or corrupt the container processes.
 So, be cautious when using such docker commands for Ubuntu.

 8. Detaching from Containers

 Suppose you’ve started and attached yourself to a container.
-Now you want to leave this container running but want to use your terminal session.
-Since the docker commands stop and kill terminates the container, you can’t use them for your purpose.
+Now, you want to leave this container running but want to use your terminal session.
+Since the docker commands stop and kill terminate the container, you can’t use them for your purpose.

 Holding down the above key combination inside a running container will detach you from that container.
 For example, I simply hold down Ctrl and press P and Q one after another.

 9. Copying Contents between Containers and the File System